anderssonlab/PRIME/README.md

 # PRIME '

-### PRIME - regulatory element analysis using transcription initiation data
+## PRIME - regulatory element analysis using transcription initiation data

-Using CAGEfightR as a base, PRIME gathers a suite of functions for
+PRIME gathers a suite of R functions for:
 * calling enhancers from CAGE data
 * analyzing divergent transcription
 * subsampling of CAGE data, e.g. for saturation analyses